-Assignments

-Three assignments, to be completed as homework, should not contain errors in style (such as spelling, capitalization, punctuation,... etc.).
+Assignments, to be completed as homework and projects, should not contain errors in style (such as spelling, capitalization, punctuation,... etc.).
 Dictionaries, spell checkers, and other methods of checking and proofreading are most encouraged.
 Incorrect assignments may be returned to be re-written.
 Most assignments submitted must be keyboarded.
-Assignments and their due dates assignments will be announced in advance.
+Assignments and their due dates will be announced in advance.
+To be successful in the course, the student should complete all homework assignments.
+The students are expected to spend a minimum of two hours per assignment.

-Grading is as follows: Assignments will not carry any weight towards the final evaluation.
+Grading is as follows: Assignments will be part of assessment and carry a 10% weight towards the final evaluation.

-Class Participation and Homework
+Attendence and Class Participation

-The course is based on interactive lectures.
-Therefore, in order to learn and grasp the key points, the students are encouraged to ask questions during the lectures.
+The course is based on interactive and online lectures.
+Therefore, in order to learn and grasp the key points, the students are encouraged to attend lectures and ask questions during the lectures.
 The students will be most expected to participate in class, and will also be called upon on a regular basis.